 Quick Answer

 At 20 months, the word explosion is in full swing — your toddler is adding new words weekly and starting to put two together.
 They’re running, climbing stairs, and their pretend play is becoming more complex.
 Independence is non-negotiable: they want to do everything themselves, and they’ll melt down when they can’t.
-This is 100% normal development.
+This is typical, healthy development at this age.

 Development Milestones This Month